-For instance I could not achieve to change the axes labelling to show the decimal and the thousand separator in the user’s default settings.
-UTF8 ‘de-DE ‘ locale means for instance that the period is shown as comma, and vice-versa.
-So what is shown in the US as 1,2345.67 has to be displayed as 1.2345,67 in good old Germany.
+For instance, I could not achieve to change the axes labelling to show the decimal and the thousand separators in the user’s default settings.
+UTF8 ‘de-DE ‘ locale means for instance that the period is shown as a comma, and vice-versa.
+So what is shown in the US as 1,2345.67 has to be displayed as 1.2345,67 in good old Germany?

 My dilemma: either using the full feature set of MBS Chartdirector and accepting an outdated look and feel, or opting for an excellent display of my charts but explaining to my customers, that I can’t display their values on charts in the “German” way.
 Obviously both “options” are not ideal.

-Yesterday night I played a bit around with one of the hundred examples which comes with MBS Chartdirector:
+Yesterday night I played a bit around with one of the hundred examples which come with MBS Chartdirector: